derekr/solr2activemq/README.md

 solr2activemq
 =============

-A solr component that sends queries to an activemq queue or topic
+A solr handler that sends queries to an activemq queue or topic